Anomaly in the differential cross sections at 13 TeV: Model description of two sets at 13 TeV with additional normalization equal to unity

 Now let us put the additional normalization coefficient to unity and continue to take into account in our fitting procedure only statistical errors.
-Of course, we obtain the enormously huge $\sum \chi^2$.
-The new fit changes the basic parameters of the Pomeron and Odderon Born terms but does not lead to the reasonable size of $\chi^2$.
+Of course, we obtain an enormously huge $\sum \chi^2$.
+The new fit changes the basic parameters of the Pomeron and Odderon Born terms but does not lead to a reasonable size of $\chi^2$.
 We find that the main part of $\sum \chi^2$ comes from the region of a very small momentum transfer.
 It requires the introduction of a new term which can help to describe the CNI region of $t$.
 This kind of term can be taken in different forms.
-In present paper, we examined two different forms.
-One is the simple exponential form \ba F_{d}(t)=h_{d} (i+\rho_{d}) e^{-B_{d} |t|^{\kappa} \log{\hat{s} }}, \ea and the other is the power form which has t-dependence similar to the squared the Coulomb amplitude. \ba F_{d}(t)=h_{d} (i+\rho_{d})/(1 + (r_{d} t)^2) \ G_{el}^2 . \ea where $ G_{el}^2 $ is the squared electromagnetic form factor of the proton.
-For simplicity, in a further fitting procedure the constant $\rho_{osc}$ and the phase $\phi_{0}$ of the oscillatory term are taken as zero.
+In the present paper, we examined two different forms.
+One is the simple exponential form \ba F_{d}(t)=h_{d} (i+\rho_{d}) e^{-B_{d} |t|^{\kappa} \log{\hat{s} }}, \ea and the other is the power form which has t-dependence similar to the squared Coulomb amplitude. \ba F_{d}(t)=h_{d} (i+\rho_{d})/(1 + (r_{d} t)^2) \ G_{el}^2 . \ea where $ G_{el}^2 $ is the squared electromagnetic form factor of the proton.
+For simplicity, in a further fitting procedure the constant $\rho_{osc}$ and the phase $\phi_{0}$ of the oscillatory term are taken equal to zero.
 Hence, the oscillatory term depends only on two parameters - $h_{osc}$ and $t_{0}$ period of oscillation.
-Also, to reduce the number of fitting parameters the correction to the main slope is taken in a simple form, we obtain the slope as \ba B(t)= \alpha^{'} \log{\hat{s}} ( 1- t e^{ B_{ad} t}), \ea
+Also, to reduce the number of fitting parameters the correction to the main slope is taken in a simple form, we obtain the slope as \ba B(t)= \alpha^{'} \log{\hat{s}} ( 1- t e^{ B_{ad} t}). \ea The Pomeron trajectory has threshold singularities, the lowest one being due to the two-pion exchange required by the $t-$channel unitarity \cite{Gribov-72}.
+This threshold singularity appears in different forms in various models (see \cite{Jenk-72,Rev-LHC}) and is now recalculated by V. Khoze \cite{Khoze-Sl00}.
+It can be shown that this term has a complicated structure and is determined by cancelation of two divergent terms with a small rest which we approximated by our small correction term to the main slope.
+This form leads to the standard form of the slope as $t \rightarrow 0$ and $t \rightarrow \infty$ and practically does not effect the rapidly decreasing additional term $F_{d}(t)$.

-The fit of both sets of the TOTEM data simultaneously with taking into account only statistical errors and with additional normalization equal to unity with the additional term, eq.(7), gives a very reasonable $\chi^2 = 551/425=1.29$.
-The results are present for the full region of $t$ in Fig.1a, and with zoom of the region of small $t$ in Fig.1b, and zoom of the region of diffraction minimum in Fig.1c.
+The fit of both sets of the TOTEM data simultaneously with taking into account only statistical errors, with additional normalization equal to unity and with the additional term, eq.(7), gives a very reasonable $\chi^2 = 551/425=1.29$.
+The results are present for the full region of $t$ in Fig.1a, and with zoom of the region of small $t$ in Fig.1b, and zoom of the region of the diffraction minimum in Fig.1c.

 The parameters of the additional term are well defined $ h_{d}=1.7 \pm 0.01; \ \ \ \rho_{d}=-0.45 \pm 0.06; $ \\ $ B_{d} = 0.616 \pm 0.026; \ \ \ \kappa=1.119 \pm 0.024. $